Edited by Gary A. Debele

 – Amy L. Helsene

-Custody Trials: A Necessary Evil; Commencing A Custody Matter: Could There Be a Trial and Who will be the Decision Maker?; Ways to Avoid Trial and Settle the Custody Case Making the Best Use of Discovery Tools; Effective Use of Custody Evaluations and Handling Adverse Evaluations; Preparing for Trial: The Theme, Evidence, and Witnesses; Know the Case: Use Trial and Exhibit Notebooks; The Big Day: Trial
+Custody Trials: A Necessary Evil; Commencing A Custody Matter: Could There Be a Trial and Who Will be the Decision Maker?; Early Case Management; Making the Best Use of Discovery Tools; Effective Use of Custody Evaluations and Handling Adverse Evaluations; Preparing for Trial: The Theme, Evidence, and Witnesses; Know the Case: Use Trial and Exhibit Notebooks; The Big Day: Trial

 – Kimberly J. Robinson & Hon.
 James J. Street